Can Watching Football Teach Me About Recovery?

 Everything!

-We go through life believing the way we see things is the only way that it can be seen.
-More importantly, we often are not aware there is another way possible to see life or our circumstances, probably many alternative perspectives we are not aware of.
+We go through life believing the way we see things is the only way.
+More importantly, we often are not aware that there is another way possible to see life or our circumstances, and there are probably many alternative perspectives we are not aware of.

-Example: A husband and wife have an argument, both interpreting the event completely different.
-They walk away with these incorrect or possibly skewed interpretations holding them as “facts”.
-Based on these “facts”, they act or think a certain way about the other person, which affects their relationship.
+Example: A husband and wife have an argument, and both interpret the event completely differently.
+They walk away with these incorrect or possibly skewed interpretations, holding them as “facts.”
+Based on these “facts,” they act or think a certain way about the other person, which affects their relationship.

-How many times have you seen a situation where someone told a story one way and you heard it a completely different way?
+How many times have you seen a situation in which someone tells a story one way, and you hear it a completely different way?

 Recovery is about seeing life and ourselves through a new lens